tomjrwilliams/xfactors/README.md

 - an apparatus for specifying how data, parameters, and intermediate results should flow such a model.

-- a simple API for model training and application
+- a simple API for model training and application.

 Where we obey, as much as possible, the maxim that 'code that is read together should be written together'.